Newspapers are not dead!

 The primary intent and purpose of Eastsider News is to ‘provide a free independent local media platform that focuses on showcasing substantial news about, and affecting, the diversity of local people and their activities’.
 It is community-based and not-for-profit, rather than commercial.
 Its business format is as an Incorporated Association operating under Victorian law as Independent Community News Group Incorporated.
 It aims to recognise the diversity of interests of people in the local area, with transparent accountability.

-The current Editorial Team includes five volunteers, all of whom are active in their various communities, but none are political party members.
+The current Editorial Team includes four volunteers, all of whom are active in their various communities, but none are political party members.
 There are another 30 or so local people who are informally providing support through their networks, to suggest how the venture can develop, and sourcing articles.
 Current funding is provided through donations, but we are seeking funding through grants that support the intent and purpose of the venture, subscription from readers, and a small amount of paid relevant local advertising.